zaksabeast/PokemonRNGGuides/guides/frlg/en/stationary gift (emu).md

 - Check the stats of the Pokemon you've found.
 There are two cases.
   - If it's a stationary, the lua will show all the IVs without doing anything.
-  - If it's a gift, you need to save your game and load it with Pkhex.
+  - If it's a gift, you need to save your game and load it with PKHeX.

 - Reload the save state you made before in case you need to attempt the RNG again.
 In this way, if you have to save the game to check your Pokemon's stats, the calibration will not be messed up.